barumau/pandunia/epo/pandunia-epo.md

 a vai - ekster
 a vakil de - anstataŭ
 a vo - tie
-a xukur de - dank’al
+a xukre de - dank’al
 a ye - ĉi tie
 abies - abio
 aci - terni